knative/docs/docs/versioned/install/installing-kourier.md

 kubectl create secret tls ${CERT_NAME} --key ${KEY_FILE} --cert ${CERT_FILE}
 ```

-Add the following env vars to net-kourier-controller in the "kourier" container:
+Add the following environment variables to `net-kourier-controller` in the `kourier` container:

 ```bash
 CERTS_SECRET_NAMESPACE: ${NAMESPACES_WHERE_THE_SECRET_HAS_BEEN_CREATED}